 - Interacting well with others: assertiveness, respect for others, etc.

 - Knowing your strengths and weaknesses

 - Believing in your future and being able to set goals

 - Having a circle of friends who share your interests

 - Having better lifestyle habits regarding physical activity, diet and sleep

-Other factors can help reduce the risk of developing disorders associated with drinking, drug use and gambling.
-To learn more, read Maintaining Good Mental Health.
+Other factors can reduce the risk of developing disorders related to drinking, drug use or gambling.
+To learn more, read the page Maintaining good mental health.

 Last update: December 13, 2019